-Basically, Einstein was saying that if he was considered worthy of respect, people would want to associate themselves with him.
-If not, they would want to distance themselves from him.
-The same psychology can be seen in German and Australian attitudes to minority culture.
-If the minority culture was seen in a positive way, then Germans and Australians would celebrate it as representative of their culture even if they personally didn't conform to it.
-For one reason or another, not many Germans and Australians have been raised to see examples of their culture in a positive way, which in turns makes them reluctant to associate themselves with examples of it.
 ThinkersGermans are very cognitive people and have produced most of the world's great thinkers in a range of disciplines.
 Karl Marx became one of the world's most influential economists.
 Marx argued that society has always been in a state of class war due to the capitalists exerting their self-interest to the detriment of the whole.
 Marx believed that this would eventually result in market failure and social revolution.
 Once the capitalists monopolised all the wealth, the majority would no longer have the ability to provide market demand.
 Therefore, capitalism would destroy itself.
 In Europe, Marxist ideas became the basis for the welfare state and government regulation of the market.
 Via taxation and the provision of government services, the government believed it could protect capitalism from itself.
 In Germany, Russia, Cuba and China, Marxist ideas were taken a step further and became the basis for right-wing governments that aimed to stifle self-interest in order to serve the greater good.
 Freud was another great thinker that spoke German but resided in Austria.
 Whether he was actually German depends on whether a German was defined by national boundaries or culture.
 (Technically, Hitler was Austrian as well.)
 Freud pioneered the practice of clinical psychoanalysis, which advocated curing mental problems through dialogue between a patient and psychologist.
 He also argued that most motivations in life were sexually derived.
 One of his most famous theories was penis envy, in which he argued female neuroticism stemmed from a subconscious desire to possess a penis.
 Einstein was a great physicist who developed e=mc2.
 This basically proposed that energy = mass times the speed of light squared, or in more simple terms, there was a lot of energy in atoms.
 Einstein also developed the theory of relativity, which was used to predict the existence of black holes, as well as the mass and size of things travelling at different speeds.
 Many of the predictions of relativity were later found to be correct.
 In addition to the thinkers, Germany has produced a great number of Nobel Prize winners.
 As of 2007, German had produced 80 winners.
 Even though Australia is roughly the same age as Germany, it has yet to produce the same number of world-renowned intellectuals.
-Amongst Australian intellectuals, the lack of fame is explained as stemming from the tall-poppy syndrome.
-Australian intellectual tradition tends to focus on finding fault in Australia, which may explain both the lack of quality thought as well as the lack of support for intellectualism if it ever produces any.
+Amongst Australian intellectuals, the lack of fame is explained as stemming from the tall-poppy syndrome, which proposes that the average Australian is jealous of their superiority.
+In truth, Australia's intellectuals really aren't very intellectual.
+Their tradition is defined by a culture of advocacy over a culture of inquiry.
+This makes it difficult to discuss things with an Australian intellectual because their mind is already made up.
+Instead of discussion, they are focussed on using derogatory caricatures, sarcasm and insults to persuade others to think the same way.
 In 2008, Paul Kelly, editor of the Australian, wrote:

 Even though Australia hasn't produced any great theoretical intellectuals, Australia has produced some good scientists and great inventors.
 Australian inventions include the Jindalee radar system that transformed the $16 billion American "stealth" bomber into nothing more than an unusual looking aircraft.
 Other inventions include the cochlear implant, the winged keel, the electric drill, the refrigerator, black box flight recorder, nuclear fusion, differential gears, orbital combustion engine, penicillin, ultrasound, gene shears and the scram jet.
 The sheer number of inventions seems to show that critical and independent thinking can have an upside.
 As of 2007, Australia had produced ten Nobel Prize winners.
 Nine of the Australian winners were for science or medicine and one was for literature.
 Another eight people with links to Australia have won Nobel Prizes.